JerBouma/FinanceToolkit/README.md

 The operating ratio is calculated by dividing the company’s operating expenses by its net sales and multiplying by 100 to express it as a percentage.
 It provides insight into how efficiently a company is managing its operations.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_operating_ratio).

+> **Deferred Revenue Ratio**

+The deferred revenue ratio measures the size of a company’s deferred revenue (payments collected for goods or services not yet delivered) relative to its revenue.
+This is a common leading indicator for subscription and SaaS businesses, where a growing deferred revenue balance relative to revenue can signal accelerating future revenue recognition.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_deferred_revenue_ratio).

+> **Research and Development Ratio**

+The research and development (R&D) intensity ratio measures how much a company reinvests in research and development relative to its revenue.
+It is particularly relevant for comparing companies in technology, pharmaceutical and other innovation-driven industries, where R&D spending is a key driver of future growth.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_research_and_development_ratio).

+> **Selling and Marketing Ratio**

+The selling and marketing (S&M) expenses to revenue ratio measures the proportion of revenue spent on selling and marketing activities.
+It isolates the selling and marketing component of the combined SG&A expense line, which is useful for comparing customer-acquisition efficiency between companies with different administrative overhead structures.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_selling_and_marketing_ratio).

+> **General and Administrative Ratio**

+The general and administrative (G&A) expenses to revenue ratio measures the proportion of revenue spent on general and administrative overhead.
+It isolates the administrative component of the combined SG&A expense line, which is useful for assessing overhead efficiency independently of selling and marketing spend.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_general_and_administrative_ratio).

+> **Stock-Based Compensation Ratio**

+The stock-based compensation (SBC) to revenue ratio measures how much of a company’s revenue is being used to compensate employees through non-cash equity awards.
+A high or rising SBC-to-revenue ratio is a common quality-of-earnings flag, particularly for technology companies, since SBC is added back in cash flow from operations but represents real economic dilution for shareholders.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_stock_based_compensation_ratio).

 </details>
 <details>
   <summary><b>Liquidity Ratios 💧</b></summary>